 The new five-year Arctic Research Plan is being developed by a team from the member federal agencies.

-How will input and comments be used?
+How were input and comments from the first comment period (2020) used?

 What happens next?